AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/admin/setting-up-sso-through-saml-2-0-in-sales-connect.md

 ---
 unique-page-id: 14352405
-description: Setting UP SSO Through SAML 2.0 in Sales Connect - Marketo Docs - Product Documentation
+description: Setting UP SSO Through SAML 2.0 in [!DNL Sales Connect] - Marketo Docs - Product Documentation
-title: Setting UP SSO Through SAML 2.0 in Sales Connect
+title: Setting UP SSO Through SAML 2.0 in [!DNL Sales Connect]
 exl-id: aab80626-d6d1-4194-9733-09c90c0b49a6
 ---
-# Setting UP SSO Through SAML 2.0 in Sales Connect {#setting-up-sso-through-saml-in-sales-connect}
+# Setting UP SSO Through SAML 2.0 in [!DNL Sales Connect] {#setting-up-sso-through-saml-in-sales-connect}

 We support SSO through the SAML 2.0 specification.
 However, we don't have direct integrations with any provider at this time.
 We will need to collect some information from your SSO provider in order to get this setup.

 >[!NOTE]
 >
 >This is only applicable to **Marketo Sales Connect** customers.
-If you don't have Sales Connect but want to learn more, please contact your Customer Success Manager.
+If you don't have [!DNL Sales Connect] but want to learn more, please contact your Customer Success Manager.

 ## Requirements {#requirements}

 * SSO account
-* Marketo Sales connect subscription
+* Marketo Sales Connect subscription
 * Metadata.xml from SSO account (issue URL, the endpoint for validation, and a public key)

 ## Setup {#setup}